Legislature(2025 - 2026)BARNES 124

 8:39:01 AM

-REPRESENTATIVE HOLLAND asked whether this work is currently
+REPRESENTATIVE HOLLAND asked whether public safety facilities

-but it could be added.
+specific need, but it could be added.

 8:41:33 AM

-REPRESENTATIVE PRAX asked whether DCCED has a capital
+REPRESENTATIVE PRAX asked whether Department of Commerce,

-improvements list from municipal governments
+improvements list from municipal governments.

 8:44:05 AM